Anon-Planet/thgtoa/guide.md

 This is because they do not prevent Collision[^478] well enough and could allow an adversary to create a similar but malicious file that would still produce in the same CRC or MD5 hash despite having different content.

-For this reason, it is usually recommended to use SHA-based[^479] hashes and the most used is probably the SHA-2[^480] based SHA256 for verifying file integrity.
+For this reason, it is usually recommended to use SHA-based[^479] hashes and the most used is probably the SHA-2[^480] based SHA-256 for verifying file integrity.
 SHA is much more resistant to collisions[^481] than CRC and MD5.
-And collisions with SHA256 or SHA512 are rare and hard to compute for an adversary.
+And collisions with SHA-256 or SHA-512 are rare and hard to compute for an adversary.

-If a SHA256 checksum is available from the source of the file, you should not hesitate to use it to confirm the integrity of the file.
+If a SHA-256 checksum is available from the source of the file, you should not hesitate to use it to confirm the integrity of the file. *Note: SHA-1 *

 This checksum should itself be authenticated/trusted and should be available from an authenticated/trusted source (obviously you should not trust a file just because it has a checksum attached to it alone).

-In the case of this guide, the SHA256 checksums are available for each file including the PDFs but are also authenticated using a GPG signature allowing you to verify the authenticity of the checksum.
+In the case of this guide, the SHA-256 checksums are available for each file including the PDFs but are also authenticated using a GPG signature allowing you to verify the authenticity of the checksum.
 This will bring us to the next section about authenticity.

 So how to check checksums?
-(In this case SHA256 but you could change to SHA512
+(In this case SHA-256 but you could change to SHA-512

 -   Windows[^482]: